-- The margin of error of the survey is ±3.5 percentage points.
+The margin of error of the survey is ~+mn~3.5 percentage points.

-- A 2017-MAY Gallup poll has shown that among all U.S. adults, approval had reached 64%: Opposition had declined to 34%.
+A 2017-MAY Gallup poll has shown that among all U.S. adults, approval had reached 64%: Opposition had declined to 34%.
 Again, only 2% had no opinion -- a very small percentage in any poll.
-The polls' margin of error is typically ±4 percentage points.
+The polls' margin of error is typically ~+mn~4 percentage points.

-- By political party: 74% of Democrats, 71% of Independants, and 47% of Republicans support gay marriage.
+By political party: 74% of Democrats, 71% of Independants, and 47% of Republicans support gay marriage.
 It is likely that most Republicans will support marriage equality by the year 2020.

 By religion: 65% of Roman Catholics in spite of strong opposition from the church hierarchy.
 55% of adults who identify with other Christian denominations and faith groups support SSM.
 1

 - 35% among White evangelical Protestants,

 67% among Roman Catholics,